How do I use Propper Starter?

 Bottled water, purified water, distilled water, or (cooled down) boiled tap water all work well.

 Why is my Propper Starter can hissing and foaming when I open it?

 Propper Starter is carbonated just enough to maintain can integrity, so a hiss and a bit of foaming is normal!

 Propper Starter is pasteurized at least 150 pasteurization units (PUs) and tested for contamination before release.

 What is the shelf life of Propper Starter?

-Twelve (12) months from date of manufacture which is noted on the bottom of the can.
+Twenty-four (24) months from date of manufacture.
+The expiration date is printed on the can.